 Yeast infections are caused by a type of fungus known as yeast, a single-cell organism that exists throughout the environment.
 Most of the time, your body can handle this fungus without any problems.
-However, if your immune system is compromised or you are taking antibiotics, you may come down with a yeast infection in any soft, damp part of your body.
+But if your immune system is compromised or you are taking antibiotics, you may come down with a yeast infection in any soft, damp part of your body.

 Remedies and Treatments for Yeast Infections